afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup1/Setup1_en.md

 Read this document from start to end before building anything.
 Ensure you understand everything.

+**This setup has not been tested at the system level**.
+If you try, please, let me know.

 ## Hardware features

 - Bluetooth Low Energy